Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ## Dualboot

-The package responsible for detecting other OS installations is `os-prober`, and it should be installed before any aditional configurations.
+The package responsible for detecting other OS installations is `os-prober`, and it should be installed before any additional configurations.

 <pre>
 pacman -S os-prober